 Take your weeknight side dish game up a notch with batata harra, Middle Eastern spicy potatoes!
-Fluffy potatoes, fresh herbs, lime juice, and spices give you a mouthwatering skillet potato dish you will add to your regular rotation.
+Fluffy potatoes, fresh herbs, lime juice, and spices combine to create a mouthwatering skillet potato recipe.

-Batata harra translates from Arabic to “spicy potatoes”, and it is a popular Middle Eastern potato dish.
+Batata harra is a popular Middle Eastern potato dish that translates from Arabic to “spicy potatoes.”
 In some countries, batata harra is extremely spicy, thanks to the addition of harissa paste or harissa spice blend

-But in places like Egypt, where I grew up, you’ll find these skillet potatoes to be subtly spicy with just a sprinkle of crushed red pepper flakes, relying more on garlic, fresh herbs, and warm spices like turmeric for flavor.
+But in places like Egypt, where I grew up, you’ll find these skillet potatoes are subtly spicy with just a sprinkle of crushed red pepper flakes, relying more on garlic, fresh herbs, and warm spices like turmeric and cumin for flavor.

-Batata harra comes together with potatoes, spices, and fresh herbs.
+Batata harra is made with potatoes, spices, and fresh herbs.
 Here’s what you’ll need to make it:

 • Potatoes: You’ll need 6 medium-sized potatoes.
 Medium-sized potatoes should fit comfortably in the palm of your hand.